Depression in men – Adon Health Skip to content

 • Unresolved emotional burdens

-• Physical illnesses (e.g. thyroid, sleep apnea, diabetes)
+• Physical illnesses (e.g., thyroid, sleep apnea, diabetes)

-• Performance pressure or fear of failure
+• Pressure to perform or fear of failure

-• Loneliness despite outward success
+• Loneliness despite external success

 What role do hormones play in depressive moods?